 - Pisgah Crater lava flow located 3.2 km east of the site; and

 - Fault B, an unnamed fault, located east of the ore-body.

 The Pisgah Fault is a right-lateral slip fault that exhibits at least 200m of vertical separation in the project area.
 The east side of the fault is upthrown relative to the west side.
 Fault B is located east of the ore body and also exhibits at least 200m of vertical separation.
 The borate ore body is situated within a thick area of fine-grained, predominantly lacustrine (lake bed) mudstones, east of the Pisgah Fault and west of Fault B. The central project area has been uplifted along both faults, forming an uplifted block.
 Test borings emplaced through the ore body reportedly show the presence of claystone at the base and around the evaporite/mudstone ore body.
 Exploration drilling in the project area indicate that the ore body lies between approximately 400m and 550m below ground level.
 The ore body consists of variable amounts of calcium borate (colemanite) within a mudstone matrix (Simon Hydro-Search, 1993).

 Thin-film-transistor (TFT) LCD screens

-The Company’s Fort Cady Borate Project currently has the two key mining permits in effect.
+The Company’s Fort Cady Borate Mine currently has the two key mining permits in effect.
 These permits are known as the: